Southern Indiana

 Fort Vallonia

-A settlers' blockhouse.
+Originalloy a settlers' blockhouse.
 The entire town was stockaded after an Indian attack in late 1812.
-The Northwest Rangers were here in 1813.
-The stockade has been reconstructed, and a monument and museum are on Main Street.
+The Northwest Rangers were garrisoned here in 1813.
+The stockade was reconstructed in the 1970's, and a monument and museum are on Main Street.

 Fort Alexander